CSE2307SP26/project-sania-princess-tyfani/README.md

 9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.

 ## What user stories do you intend to complete next iteration?
+A bank administrator should be able to apply interest to an outstanding loan.
+A bank customer should be able to take out a loan with a set repayment term.

 ## Is there anything that you implemented but doesn't currently work?